Lovecraft studies: Early efforts & Derleth's work (1937 - 1971)

+Wider scholarship (1971 - 2004)

-During the late 1970s and early 1980s, there was a division in the field between the "Derlethian traditionalists" who wished to interpret Lovecraft through the lens of fantasy literature and the newer scholars who wished to place greater attention on the entirety of his corpus.
-This process was begun by Richard L. Tierney, who challenged August Derleth's interpretation of Lovecraft's fiction in a 1972 paper titled "The Derleth Mythos".
+After the death of Derleth in 1971, scholars began to challenge his interpretations of Lovecraft's fiction.
+This process was begun by Richard L. Tierney's 1972 paper titled "The Derleth Mythos".
 Dirk W. Mosig furthered this line of thought and Derleth's interpretation ceased to be mainstream amongst the scholars.
+The 1970s and early 1980s were marked by conflict between "Derlethian traditionalists" who wished to interpret Lovecraft through the lens of fantasy literature and the newer scholars who wished to place greater attention on the entirety of his corpus.

+L. Sprague de Camp, a science fiction scholar, wrote the first major Lovecraft biography in 1975.
+This biography was criticized by early Lovecraft scholars for its lack of scholarly merit and its lack of sympathy for its subject.
+Frank Belknap Long, one of Lovecraft's friends and correspondents, wrote his own book in an attempt to counteract the effects of this biography.
+Despite the criticism, de Camp's biography played a significant role in Lovecraft's literary rise.
+It exposed Lovecraft to the mainstream of American literary criticism.
 The first Lovecraftian scholarly journal, Lovecraft Studies, began to be published in 1979.
 It served as the main outlet for scholarship in the field and was edited by S. T. Joshi.

 The 1980s and 1990s saw a further proliferation of the field.
 This period saw the rise of the "Providence Pals", a group of scholarly fans who were the central figures in the field during those decades.
 They included S. T. Joshi, Donald R. Burleson, Robert M. Price, and Peter Cannon.
 These scholars contributed to various advancements in the field, including the publication of corrected versions of H. P. Lovecraft's stories, essays, and writings.
 Price began to publish his own scholarly fanzine, Crypt of Cthulhu in 1981.
 It publishes both scholarship and fiction.
 The 1990 H. P. Lovecraft Centennial Conference and the republication of older essays in An Epicure in the Terrible served as bases for then-future studies.
 The 1990 centennial also saw the installation of the "H. P. Lovecraft Memorial Plaque" in a garden adjoining John Hay Library, that features a portrait by silhouettist E. J. Perry.
 Following this, in 1996, S. T. Joshi wrote his own biography of Lovecraft.
 This biography was met with positive reviews and became the main biography in the field.
 It has since been superseded by his expanded edition of the book, I am Providence in 2010.
+Lovecraft's improving literary reputation has caused his works to receive increased attention by both classics publishers and scholarly fans.
+His works have been published by several different series of literary classics.
+Penguin Classics published three volumes of Lovecraft's works between 1999 and 2004.
+These volumes were edited by S. T. Joshi.